 These cast-iron entrances/exits for NYC’s original 1904 subway line were modeled after the ones used for Budapest, Hungary’s oldest subway line, which was constructed in 1896.
 These ornate structures that once lined the streets of Manhattan, were eventually taken down, starting in the 1950’s, because they were said to be blocking sight-lines for both pedestrians and motorists, causing accidents.
 By the late 60’s, all of these exotic-looking kiosks were replaced with the more ordinary staircases and railings that are familiar with subway riders today.

 While the original kiosk was featured in The Rag Man, the current replica was featured in the 1996 drama, Sleepers, in a scene that was supposed to be taking place in the summer of 1967.
-The filmmakers probably used this subway entrance because it had an old-fashioned look to it, but ironically, the subway kiosk would have actually been gone in 1967.
+The filmmakers probably used this subway entrance because it had an authentic, old-fashioned look to it, but ironically, the subway kiosk would have been gone in 1967.

 Exiting the Subway